Intility/fastapi-azure-auth/README.md

 app.include_router(api_router, prefix=settings.API_V1_STR, dependencies=[Depends(azure_scheme)])
 ```

-6. Load config on startup
+#### 6. Load config on startup

+This is optional but recommended.
+This will ensure the app crashes if something is misconfigured on startup (instead of when someone tries to do a request), and
+ensures the first request don't have to wait for the provider config to load.

 ```python
 # file: main.py